dumux/dumux/examples/1ptracer/README.md

         permeability_ = getParam<Scalar>("SpatialParams.Permeability");
         permeabilityLens_ = getParam<Scalar>("SpatialParams.PermeabilityLens");
 ```
-Further, we get the position of the lens, which is defined by the position of the lower left and the upper right corner.
+Furthermore, we get the position of the lens, which is defined by the position of the lower left and the upper right corner.
 ```cpp
         lensLowerLeft_ = getParam<GlobalPosition>("SpatialParams.LensLowerLeft");
         lensUpperRight_ =getParam<GlobalPosition>("SpatialParams.LensUpperRight");
 ```
-We generate random fields for the permeability using a lognormal distribution, with the `permeability_` as mean value and 10 % of it as standard deviation.
-A seperate distribution is used for the lens using `permeabilityLens_`.
+We generate random fields for the permeability using lognormal distributions, with `permeability_` as mean value and 10 % of it as standard deviation.
+A separate distribution is used for the lens using `permeabilityLens_`.
+A permeability value is created for each element of the grid and is stored in the vector `K_`.
 ```cpp
         std::mt19937 rand(0);
         std::lognormal_distribution<Scalar> K(std::log(permeability_), std::log(permeability_)*0.1);